garronej/chan-dongle-extended/README.md

 # chan-dongle-extended

+NOTE: This work in progress the API is likely to change greatly.

 An extension for chan_dongle that feature:

-* PIN codes ( no need to disable LOCK anymore )
+* PIN/PUK codes:
+     No need to disable LOCK anymore, list connected dongle that need to be unlocked, provide a PIN or PUK, if the unlocking was successful the module will save the code for the SIM so you don't have to provide it again.
+* Multipart SMS:
+    Reliably Send and receive multipart SMS, fix all encoding problems.
-* Multipart SMS
+* SMS status report:
-* SMS status report ( confirm that SMS have been successfully delivered )
+    Confirm that SMS have been successfully delivered.
+* SIM phonebook:
-* SIM phonebook ( read and write contacts in SIM storage )
+    Read and write contacts in SIM storage.
-* Update SIM phone number ( if not wrote by the telecom operator )
+* Write own number on SIM memory.
-* Auto configuration of devices ( no need to configure devices in dongle.conf anymore)
+* Auto configuration of devices:
+    No need to configure devices in dongle.conf anymore, when a supported device is connected it is automatically detected by the module and instantiated for you.

 This module is a middleware between the Huawei devices and chan_dongle.
-It will work with any version of chan dongle.
+It will work with any version of asterisk/chan_dongle.

+There is two way to interact with the module:

+* For local usage: The cli tool.
+* For remote usage: Asterisk Manager

-You interact with the daemon via the cli tool `dongle`
+The cli tool is accessible via the unix command: `dongle`

 ````shell
 $ dongle --help